QCD Vacuum Energy and Its Implication for Quark Nugget Stability: Quark nugget stability

-We note that the previous arguments were made based on the assumption that the gluon and quark condensates are totally restored in the quark matter phase or that there is a first-order phase transition when $\mu_{\rm B}$ is above some critical value.
+We emphasize again that the previous arguments were made based on the assumptions that the gluon and quark condensates are completely restored in the quark matter phase or that there is a first-order phase transition when $\mu_{\rm B}$ is above some critical value~\cite{Kurkela:2009gj,Rodrigues:2011zza,Fraga:2013qra,Xia:2017epi,Sedaghat:2024rjk,Fujimoto:2024pcd,Restrepo:2025qgp}.
 In reality, this might not necessarily be true in a dense environment, as suggested in Refs.~\cite{Novikov:1981xi,Shuryak:1980tp,Shuryak:1982hk}.
-The partial restoration of the condensates (especially the gluon condensate, since we are studying the quark matter) could potentially reduce the vacuum pressure and allow the existence of stable ``quark matter''.
-On the other hand, the quark energy inside a partially deconfined environment could be higher than that in a completely deconfined phase, so the quark matter may not become more stable in this intermediate situation.
-Nevertheless, we are not able to rely on the existing pQCD to calculate the corresponding thermodynamic properties in this case, since pQCD is only well established in the completely deconfined and chiral-symmetric phase.
-One possibility is to consider the quark matter pressure in an instanton background (see Ref.~\cite{Buballa:2003qv} for a review of such studies in the context of the Nambu-Jona-Lasinio model), but it might not be able to capture the complete structure of the nonperturbative QCD vacuum, and thus so far we do not know how to answer this question in a rigorous manner.
+With the partial restoration of the condensates, there is a chance that the resulted ``quark nugget'' (not the quark nugget historically defined with the complete restoration of the condensates in, \eg, Ref.~\cite{Farhi:1984qu}) might become stable under the reduced vacuum pressure.
+Nevertheless, we are not able to rely on the existing pQCD to calculate the corresponding thermodynamic properties in this case and to obtain a conclusive result, since pQCD is only well established in the completely deconfined and zero-condensate scenario.
+For more complicated scenarios with confinement and partial condensate restoration, one has to go beyond the methods used in this study.